banda-niranjan/scitec-thesis-uspr/README.md

 # Master Thesis Files

-**Here consists of all the files related to my Master's Thesis**
+**Here consists non-confidential codes and files related to my Master's Thesis.**

-Folder _Circuits_ has all the circuits that have been used in my Thesis

-Folder _DataViz_ contains all the .py files for the carried out results

-Folder _ExcelData_ contains all the .xlsx files for the carried out results

-## The below command is to be run only once.
+The below command is to be run only once.
 Since, currently a virtual environment named ust has been already created, DO NOT run this command.

 ```sh
 % To create a virtual environment